Producer Spotlight: Los Martillos Farm

 A Visit to a Plantain Farm in Colombia

 The country known best for its coffee and flowers may have a ripe future in the production of bananas and plantains for export.
 Agriculture entrepreneurs on the northern coast of Colombia have realized great success growing and exporting bananas and plantains through the years.
+One of them is Los Martillos Farm.

 The prolonged violence over the last half-century in Colombia resulted in a limited infrastructure for fresh produce distribution.
 It was often too costly, too risky, or too slow for agriculture producers to send their fresh produce harvests from the interior of the country to the ports on the Caribbean and Pacific coasts.
 This is now starting to change in a positive direction.